dmitriy-kiriyenko/morgan/README.md

 ## Foodcritic

-[Foodcritic](http://acrmp.github.com/foodcritic/) is bundled with stacker and can be used for linting your cookbooks.
+[Foodcritic](http://acrmp.github.com/foodcritic/) is bundled with morgan and can be used for linting your cookbooks.

 ```console
 bundle exec foodcritic cookbooks